mesosphere/dcos-docs-site/pages/1.11/installing/production/system-requirements/docker-RHEL/index.md

 ---
 layout: layout.pug
-navigationTitle:  Install Docker on RHEL 7.4
+navigationTitle:  Docker on RHEL 7.4
-title: Install Docker on RHEL 7.4
+title: Docker on RHEL 7.4
 menuWeight: 10
 excerpt: Requirements and recommendations for installing Docker on RHEL
 ---